Mortgage Reserve Accounts Explained

 Author: Pete Mugleston

-Mortgage Advisor, MD
+CeMAP Mortgage Advisor, MD

 Jon Nixon

-Reviewer: Jon Nixon
+Reviewed by: Jon Nixon

-Director of Distribution
+Former Director of Distribution

 Mortgage reserve accounts are a form of offset mortgage product.
 They’re not particularly common anymore, but some lenders still offer them.
-Here we look at what they are, how they work and why you may want one.
+Here, we look at what they are, how they work and why you may want one.

 We also investigate what to do if you believe you were mis-sold this type of product and how you can pay off this form of loan.

-The money in the reserve account can be used by you when you need – without needing to apply for another loan or larger mortgage amount.
-When you do use money from the reserve account, you are essentially borrowing against equity in your home.
+The money in the reserve account can be used by you when you need it – without needing to apply for another loan or a larger mortgage amount.
+When you use money from the reserve account, you are essentially borrowing against equity in your home.
 It’s, effectively, like having a secured overdraft facility.

 Importantly, the reserve portion does not require any repayments until the end of the loan term – as the conventional part of your mortgage will do.
 Your funds will only accrue interest once you have withdrawn them.